micro/go-micro/README.md

 - **Async Messaging** - PubSub is built in as a first class citizen for asynchronous communication and event driven architectures.
 Event notifications are a core pattern in micro service development.
 The default messaging system is a HTTP event message broker.

+- **Event Streaming** - PubSub is great for async notifications but for more advanced use cases event streaming is preferred.
+Offering persistent storage, consuming from offsets and acking.
+Go Micro includes support for NATS Jetstream and Redis streams.

 - **Synchronization** - Distributed systems are often built in an eventually consistent manner.
 Support for distributed locking and leadership are built in as a Sync interface.
 When using an eventually consistent database or scheduling use the Sync interface.